 This doesn’t mean there is no chat feature in Bitrix24.
 The chat feature is useful for direct contact between team members or casual conversations.
 But the inclusion of an activity stream simplifies communication across your company.

 Bitrix24 beats Basecamp when it comes to pricing.
 If your team is small, then Bitrix24’s free option will help you out tremendously.
-It gives you access to all the core tools and allows up to twelve users.
+It gives you access to all the core tools.

-I need more project management tools and unlimited storage, upgrade to the Professional plan.
-It’s $199 a month.
+If you need more project management tools and more storage, upgrade to the Professional plan.
+It’s $199/month.

 If you’re sitting there comparing Basecamp Vs. Slack, you’re comparing two very different tools.
 Slack is the basic cousin of Basecamp.
 It’s a team communication app more akin to Google Hangouts or Discord.

 It’s one of the most popular team communication tools and some people swear by Slack.
 Slack lovers are like iPhone fans, they are loyal to a fault.

 Why then is Slack on our list if it’s just a chatroom tool?
 Because of its plugins.
 It’s excellent at integrating with other apps.

 Do you need to integrate with your HR software?
 It likely can.
 Want a news and media plugin to keep your team informed?
 They’ve got it.

 Slack is essentially the base for a decent collaboration suite.
 You’ll just need the time to research what you need and learn how to integrate it.
 After you learn to integrate, you’ll need additional time to learn the tool or plugin.